jzhen3/ML-Project/README.md

 ![Screenshot](images/CorrelationMatrix.png)

 ### Results Discussion for Naive Bayes:
 Naive Bayes is an appropriate application along with collaborative filtering to build recommendation systems to predict whether the users would give good ratings on certain movies or not.
 Naive Bayes is an eager learning classifier and can be generative.
-It has fast learning speed and easy to predict rating based on user data sets.
+It has fast learning speed and easy-to-predict ratings based on user data sets.
 Some limitations of Naive Bayes include the assumptions of independent predictors.
-If this assumption doesn’t hold, the Naive Bayes can perform bad estimation.
-This method performs better in case of having categorical variables than having numerical variables.
-And for numerical variables, normal distribution is strongly assumed.
+If this assumption does not hold, the Naive Bayes can perform a bad estimation.
+This method performs better in the case of having categorical variables than numerical variables.
+Moreover, for numerical variables, the normal distribution is strongly assumed.
 To test the collinearity of our input data set, We calculated the VIF to check:
 <img width="629" alt="VIF" src="https://user-images.githubusercontent.com/43261136/206167978-f8ed86cf-9b63-4ada-8a90-a06c51ac3754.png">

 Variance inflation factors for those three variables are all relatively small.
-Therefore, no multicollinearity exists for features and NB can be applied to our data set.
+Therefore, no multicollinearity exists for features, and NB can be applied to our data set.

-Knowing my input data set includes both categorical and continuous variables, we run Gaussian Naive Bayes because we have continuous variables associated with features like budget, revenue or duration that affect the movie ratings.
-I added the Bernoulli NB since there are many binary/discrete variables in my input data set and we compared the Bernoulli NB model performance on the test data set with the Gaussian NB.
+Knowing my input data set includes categorical and continuous variables, we run Gaussian Naive Bayes because we have continuous variables associated with features like budget, revenue, or duration that affect the movie ratings.
+I added the Bernoulli NB since there are many binary/discrete variables in the input data set.
+We compared the Bernoulli NB model performance on the test data set with the Gaussian NB.

 After running one Gaussian Naive Bayes model for each user, who leaves 50 ratings or more on different movies, we compute the RMSEs and accuracy scores and take the average of the total values of the model metrics from all the users.
-Our finding is that Bernoulli NB model performs better in movie ratings prediction considering the rating history of all the long-term users.
+Our finding is that the Bernoulli NB model performs better in movie rating prediction considering the rating history of all the long-term users.

 The result of the Bernoulli NB model performance: Accuracy: 0.401499, RMSE:  1.141724

 The result of the Gaussian NB model performance: Accuracy: 0.182912, RMSE: 1.795371

 ### Results Discussion for for SVD and KNN:
 We implement multiple variations of the matrix factorization-based algorithms, or SVD, to compare their performance on the same dataset.
-In order to reduce runtime and avoid kernal crash, we use rating_small.csv rather than the whole rating.csv which contains more than 27000000 ratings.
-The movie ratings are scaling from 1 to 5.
+In order to reduce runtime and avoid kernel crashes, we use rating_small.csv rather than the whole rating.csv, which contains more than 27000000 ratings.
+The movie ratings are scaled from 1 to 5.
 The first algorithm is a simple SVD recommender adopted from HW3 Bonus.
-It mainly uses the singular value decomposition to factorize a user-movie rating matrix and then estimate the ratings of unrated movies, while the missing ratings in original data are filled with mean ratings of that specific movie to make sure SVD converge.
-There is only one hyperparameter to optomize: the number of latent factor k.
-Below is a sample prediction of the top 10 movies for a user with id 100, and k is 10:
+It mainly uses the singular value decomposition to factorize a user-movie rating matrix and then estimate the ratings of unrated movies, while the missing ratings in original data are filled with mean ratings of that specific movie to ensure SVD converges.
+There is only one hyperparameter to optimize: the number of latent factors k.
+Below is a sample prediction of the top 10 movies for a user with id 100 and k is 10:

 <img width="486" alt="simpletop" src="https://user-images.githubusercontent.com/112134575/206152239-7cc73b8a-bcc5-42ad-baec-ece1db40fef9.png">

-It is cleared that simply filling in mean ratings produces unrealistic estimation due to large amount of sparse data (little ratings available so small mean values).
-By tuning k, we can see that rmse is minimized at k = 15:
+It is cleared that simply filling in mean ratings produces unrealistic estimation due to a large amount of sparse data (little ratings available, so small mean values).
+By tuning k, we can see that RMSE is minimized at k = 15:

 <img width="431" alt="simplecv" src="https://user-images.githubusercontent.com/112134575/206153056-480244d2-d35a-40ef-bc77-ea450f794a1a.png">

-Since the rmse is quite high and there is not much thing we can do to improve the model performance, we decide to move to more sophisticated SVD implementation.
+Since the RMSE is quite high and there are not many things we can do to improve the model performance, we decided to move to a more sophisticated SVD implementation.

-We then apply the Surprose package, which provides several built-in recommendation models and useful tools for validation.
+We then apply the Surprise package, which provides several built-in recommendation models and useful tools for validation.
 The second algorithm is the famous SVD popularized by Simon Funk during the Netflix Prize.
-Instead of direct singular value decomposition, this SVD use a normal distribution to randomly initialized two matrices: the user-factor and the factor-movie matrices.
-In addition, stochastic gradient descent is implemented to optimized these matrices with regularization.
-To tune hyperparameters, We use a gridsearch cross validation to go through all combination of n_factors, n_epoch, lr_all, etc on a train set.
-Although, given the size of dataset and long computing time for cross validation, we are not able to try more exhaustic combinations.
-The best (lowest) rmse and the corresponding parameter set on a is shown below:
+Instead of direct singular value decomposition, this SVD uses a normal distribution to randomly initialize two matrices: the user-factor and the factor-movie matrices.
+In addition, stochastic gradient descent is implemented to optimize these matrices with regularization.
+To tune hyperparameters, We use grid-search cross-validation to go through all combinations of n_factors, n_epoch, lr_all, etc., on a train set.
+Although, given the size of the dataset and the long computing time for cross-validation, we are not able to try more exhaustive combinations.
+The best (lowest) RMSE and the corresponding parameter set on a is shown below:

 <img width="919" alt="svd" src="https://user-images.githubusercontent.com/112134575/206155817-c2858b8b-97f1-4670-b363-4d13e51869fa.png">

 This set of parameters generates slightly better results than the simple SVD.
-Let's see how it does on the test set:
+Let us see how it does on the test set:

 <img width="975" alt="svdcv" src="https://user-images.githubusercontent.com/112134575/206156615-19d2fa6a-3b06-46aa-9201-c8555c196e84.png">

-With a 10-fold cv, this best_svd produces a mean rmse of 0.9428, which is still better than the performance of simple SVD on train set (we didn't split the data when training the simple SVD).
+With a 10-fold cv, this best_svd produces a mean RMSE of 0.9428, which is still better than the performance of simple SVD on the train set (we did not split the data when training the simple SVD).

-The third algorithm is a extension of SVD - SVD++, which takes into account implicit ratings.
+The third algorithm is an extension of SVD - SVD++, which considers implicit ratings.
 An implicit rating here refers to the fact that a user rated a movie, regardless of the actual rating.
 SVD++ works the same as the last SVD and has the same parameters.
-Similarly, we use the gridsearch approach and cv on test set.
+Similarly, we use the grid-search approach and cv on the test set.
 The results are demonstrated below:

 <img width="789" alt="svdpp" src="https://user-images.githubusercontent.com/112134575/206159456-5d0d515d-f8a8-47b0-8575-2e010c6e5ecc.png">

 <img width="973" alt="svdppcv" src="https://user-images.githubusercontent.com/112134575/206159604-0f32cdcd-0f76-4e87-bc1f-908f72ec76b1.png">

 The third algorithm is KNNBaseline, a KNN-based model including baseline ratings.
-The main hyperparameters are max number of neighbor k, similarity measure, and baseline estimates.
-Same procedure of gridsearch and cv on test is applied here as well:
+The main hyperparameters are the max number of neighbor k, similarity measure, and baseline estimates.
+The same procedure of grid-search and cv on test is applied here as well:

 <img width="1075" alt="knn" src="https://user-images.githubusercontent.com/112134575/206160953-2d6872d5-4fec-46da-97df-ac4056da780c.png">

 <img width="966" alt="knncv" src="https://user-images.githubusercontent.com/112134575/206160999-854a4c11-8caa-472e-85e6-2c622b78c30d.png">

-In terms of train rmse, we can see that SVD++ is the best, then SVD, KNNBaseline, and simple SVD follow.
-While SVD++ doesn't significantly outperform SVD on test set -- with only a 0.0022 difference, KNNBaseline has much higher rmse on test that it actually underperforms SVD when generalizing to out of sample data.
-After such comparison, we implement several functions to see how the actual predictions of a specific user look like.
+In terms of training RMSE, we can see that SVD++ is the best, then SVD, KNNBaseline, and simple SVD follow.
+While SVD++ does not significantly outperform SVD on the test set -- with only a 0.0022 difference, KNNBaseline has a much higher RMSEon test that it actually underperforms SVD when generalizing to out-of-sample data.
+After such comparison, we implement several functions to see what the actual predictions of a specific user look like.

 We use the respective best parameter sets for SVD, SVD++, and KNNBaseline to create a prediction on a user with id 75.
 Movies are ranked based on estimated ratings.
 The top 10 movies for user 75 recommended by SVD are shown below: